About Type 1 Diabetes:

 What’s the latest research information?
 Is there a cure in sight?

-Since its founding in 1970, JDRF has awarded more than $1.6 billion to diabetes research.
+As the largest charitable supporter of T1D research, JDRF funds new T1D research each year and is currently sponsoring $568 million in scientific research in 17 countries.
 Past JDRF efforts have helped to significantly advance the care of people with this disease, and have expanded the critical scientific understanding of T1D.
 JDRF will not rest until T1D is fully conquered.